Maks6666/TelegrammBots/README.md

 <p>- Weather bot (created by telebot): Just input city name and bot will return current weather in inputed city. </p>
 <p>- Currency convertor (created by telebot): Just input summa and choose currency type.
 Bot will convert it and return the results. </p>
 <p>- Grammar bot (created by aiogram): Input some sentences and bot will return part of speech of every word of that senteces. </p>
+<p>- Image recognizer (created by telebot): It uses reccurent neural network (RNN) model VGG-16 to recognize images, that user sends to it. </p>

 <strong>Every bot contains own database (by SQLite3) to make visible history of user queries. </strong>
 <p>To check how each of them works: </p>